-Character - Features, qualities, and attributes that give a place its identity.
+Character - UNIQUE features, qualities, and attributes that give CONTRIBUTE TO THE IDENTITY OF a place its identity.

 Collector Street - A low-to-moderate-capacity road which serves to move traffic from local streets to arterial roads.
 Unlike arterials, collector streets are designed to provide access to residential properties.